ENJ1/aok/README.md

 ## Installation Guide
 Requirements:
 - A Chromebook, Model XE303C12
+- Developer Mode enabled
-- 4 GB or larger SD Card.
-USB's won't work.
-The final install size is 2.9 GB.
+- 4 GB or larger SD Card (USB's won't work) The final install size is 2.9 GB
 - Internet (to download about 850 MB)

-1. Download Zip
+1. Download the Zip (green button)
 2. Unzip by opening aok-master.zip and dragging aok-master to Downloads
 3. Press CTRL+ALT+T for a crosh window
 4. Type `shell` and press enter